samuelduchesne/archetypal/paper/paper.md

 # Summary

-The field of Urban Building Energy Modeling, which assesses the energy performance of buildings in cities relies on advanced physical models known as Building Energy Models (BEM) or simply, building archetypes. *archetypal* is a Python package that helps handle collections of such archetypes developed on the EnergyPlus model architecture.
-It offers 3 majors capabilities:
+The field of Urban Building Energy Modelling, which assesses the energy performance of buildings in cities relies on advanced physical models known as Building Energy Models (BEM) or simply, building archetypes. *archetypal* is a Python package that helps handle collections of such archetypes developed on the EnergyPlus model architecture.
+It offers three major capabilities:

 1. Run, modify and analyze collections of EnergyPlus models in a persistent environment;
 2. Convert [EnergyPlus](https://energyplus.net) models to [UMI Template Files](http://web.mit.edu/sustainabledesignlab/projects/umi/index.html);
-3. Convert [EnergyPlus](https://energyplus.net) models to TRNSYS [TrnBuild](http://www.trnsys.com/features/suite-of-tools.php) BUI Models.
+3. Convert [EnergyPlus](https://energyplus.net) models to TRNSYS [TrnBuild](http://www.trnsys.com/features/suite-of-tools.php) Models.

 ## EnergyPlus Simulation Environment

 *archetypal* leverages the Python Eppy [@Philip2004] and GeomEppy [@Bull2016] packages to handle parsing and modifications of EnergyPlus files.
-Additional functionalities where developed such as a caching system and a file upgrade system as well as other class methods and properties that are specific to building archetype analysis. *archetypal* lets users query EnergyPlus results to return specific time series in a DataFrame format.
+Additional functionalities were developed such as a caching system and a file upgrade system as well as other class methods and properties that are specific to building archetype analysis. *archetypal* lets users query EnergyPlus results to return specific time series in a DataFrame format.
 For